EE505 -- Probability and Random Processes

-Grader: (qiangy at uw) Qiang Yan
+Grader: (yuankunl at uw) Yuankun Li

 Foundations for the engineering analysis of random processes: set theoretic fundamentals, basic axioms of probability models, conditional probabilities and independence, discrete and continuous random variables, multiple random variables, sequences of random variables, limit theorems, models of stochastic processes, noise, stationarity and ergodicity, Gaussian processes, power spectral densities.

 Prerequisite: Understanding of basic probability (random variables, distributions, expectations) and linear systems; familiarity with Matlab programming.

 - knowledge of how to characterize stochastic processes and properties of important stochastic processes;

 - experience in interpreting real world problems as random variables and stochastic processes;

 - an understanding of the interaction of stochastic processes and linear systems;